 Customized Search Experience

-Another important difference is that classic search experience can be customized by the search administrators whereas they can only impact some aspects of the modern search experience.
+Another important difference is that classic search experience in SharePoint online can be customized by the search administrators whereas they can only impact some aspects of the modern search experience.
 In stark contrast to the classic search results page, the modern search results page is not built with web parts.
 Thus, you can't create additional search results pages or customize the modern search results page.

 Search SchemaAs mentioned earlier, both the search experiences use the same search index.
 Thus, any changes made to the search schema, applies to both the experiences.
 (The search schema essentially determines how content is collected in and retrieved from the search index).
 Further, the modern search experience doesn't support building refiners based on metadata or changing the sort order of results.
 Below mentioned is a list of search schema settings that don’t affect the modern search experience: